datawire/datawire-connect/examples/helloRPC/README.md

         quark --java package hello.q
         (cd hello/java && mvn install)

 Compile the Java server and client with

         mvn compile

-Run the Java server with

-        mvn exec:java -Dexec.mainClass=helloRPC.HelloRPCServer

 Run the Java client with

         mvn exec:java -Dexec.mainClass=helloRPC.HelloRPCClient

+You should now see the cloud microservice respond.
+You can also run the service locally, using the command:

+        mvn exec:java -Dexec.mainClass=helloRPC.HelloRPCServer

+Modify `src/main/java/helloRPC/HelloRPCClient.java` to use a URL of http://127.0.0.1:8910/hello, recompile, and run the client to see your local server being called instead of the cloud-based service.

 ### JavaScript